gustavocodigo/DiscordMessagesReader/README.md

 # DiscordMessagesReader
 read messages and id from a especific channel in a givem channel id and message count.

+## It consume the discord api with HTTP so it dont have depencencies.

 # EXAMPLE